rapidjs-org/testing/README.md

 }
 ```

 > The CLI generator tool helps setting up a template test suite package.
-Run `rjs:test:gen help` for more information.
+Run `rjs-test gen help` for more information.

 #### `suiteTitle` and `suiteColor`